mariusz-schimke/GiGraph/README.md

 #### Customizing edge placement

 The fields of record nodes may have a **port** specified as well.
-The port may have an individual name that you may refer to when defining an edge (see the [edge](#edges) section).
+The port may have an individual name that you may refer to when defining an edge (see the [edges](#edges) section).
 This way you may decide which field of the record an edge tail or head is attached to.
 In the following example the field labeled 'Fred' has a port assigned, named 'port1'.
 The edge that joins the two nodes refers to that port name to attach the tail to it.

 <p align="center">
   <img src="./Assets/Examples/record-node-subrecord-with-port.svg">